Theca: Zoology

 In biology, the theca of follicle can also refer to the site of androgen production in females.
 The theca of the spinal cord is called the thecal sac, and intrathecal injections are made there or in the subarachnoid space of the skull.

 In human embryogenesis, the theca cells form a corpus luteum after a Graafian follicle has expelled its secondary oocyte arrested in second meiosis.

-Thecal shape is also important in graptolite and pterobranch taxonomy.
+Thecal shape is also important in graptolite and pterobranch taxonomy, as well as in many echinoderm groups.

 In dinoflagellates that are armoured their covering is made up of thecal plates.

 In other taxonomic groups

 In microbiology and planktology, a theca is a subcellular structural component out of which the frustules of diatoms and dinoflagellates are constructed.